-If possible, option agreements should be between the seller and the self-help participant.
-They can be used when the land is available for immediate construction.
-Purchase funds for the land comes out of the participants' 502 mortgage loan.
+Option agreements should be between the seller and the self-help participant.

+Purchase funds for the land come out of the participants' 502 mortgage loan.
 This is generally the best method for self-help.

-A link to a sample option agreement, form 440-34, Option to Purchase Real Property, can be found in Appendix 1.
+A link to a sample option agreement, Form R D 440-34, Option to Purchase Real Property, can be found in Appendix 1.